 The City Under the City – Subterranean Network Underneath NYC

 Millions of humans (and 600,000 dogs) walk the streets of New York City each day, oblivious to the massive subterranean network beneath their feet.
 This hidden infrastructure moves the cityโ€™s electricity, water, internet, wastewater, steam, and natural gas.
-Each element of the network is managedโ€”and often ownedโ€”by a different city agency or private company.
+Private companies and separate agencies control each element of the network.
 No single map of all of these interconnecting systems exists.
-And yet repairs that require streets to be opened are made an average of 550 times a day, a potentially dangerous situation if workers are missing data about what is below them.
+Yet street workers will open and repair the streets at least 550 times a day.
+This is a potentially dangerous situation if workers don’t know what resides below.ย

-While we canโ€™t know exactly whatโ€™s below us at any given spot in the city, we can explore subterranean New York City from the deepest layer to the concrete and asphalt just below the soles of our shoes.
+While we canโ€™t know exactly whatโ€™s below us at any given spot in the city, we can explore subterranean New York City from the deepest layer to the concrete and asphalt just below the soles of our shoes.ย

 Bedrock

 Deep under NYC lies bedrock, the solid rock below soil and sand that extends inward towards the earthโ€™s core.
 Between one billion and 300 million years ago, tectonic plates collided, and volcanic ridges erupted, near what would become New York City, forming many of the distinctive rock formations and ridges of Manhattan and the Bronx.
-In many areas, this bedrock is visible or very near the surface, which is important as modern skyscrapers are anchored to the bedrock, and digging deep for bedrock is difficult and expensive.
+In many areas, this bedrock is visible or very near the surface, which is important as modern skyscrapers are anchored to the bedrock, and digging deep for bedrock is difficult and expensive.ย

 Between 90,000 and 70,000 years ago the Wisconsin Glacier extended south over the city, and as it retreated it left a terminal moraine, a belt of rocks, silt, and debris, over the city, but particularly across Brooklyn and Queens.
-Indeed, the boroughs on Long Island would be underwater if not for the sediment left by the glacier, as their bedrock lies below sea level.
+Indeed, the boroughs on Long Island would be underwater if not for the sediment left by the glacier, as their bedrock lies below sea level.ย

 The Water Tunnels and Water System

-The deepest human-made element of the vast infrastructure below the city is the water tunnels, which carry the 981 million gallons of water used every day in New York City from the cityโ€™s 2,000 square mile watershed.
+The deepest human-made element of the vast infrastructure below the city is the water tunnels.
+They carry the 981 million gallons of water used every day in New York City from the cityโ€™s 2,000 square mile watershed.
 The tunnelsโ€”the first of which was completed in 1917, the second in 1936, and the third of which is nearing completion in 2022โ€”run through the bedrock between 1,110 feet and 520 feet below sea level.
-The force of gravity moves water through the tunnels, and the pressure from the constant flow creates enough upward pressure to send water up into ducts, 200 feet below the surface, and from there into the vertical shafts up to 35 feet in diameter which feed water mains, iron and steel pipes up to 7 feet in diameter that supply water to the service lines that run to individual homes and businesses.
-These are buried at a depth of only about three feet.
-The city has almost 7,000 miles of water mains, and they run under nearly every street.

 Sewer Lines

 Just about 100 feet below New York streets lies 7,000 feet of sewer lines.
-There are two types of water in NYC sewers: wastewater, which is anything put down the drain or flushed down the toilet, and stormwater, which is rain and melting snow.
-About 60% of city sewers are combined sewer systems, meaning the pipes carry both storm and wastewater directly to one of the 95 wastewater treatment plants.
+There are two types of water in NYC sewers: wastewater, consisting of anything that goes down drain the toilet, and stormwater, which is rain and melting snow.
+About 60% of city sewers are combined sewer systems.
+The pipes carry both storm and wastewater directly to one of the 95 wastewater treatment plants.
 The look and structure of sewer pipes arenโ€™t consistent across the system.
-In 2011, Luis Baerga, a long-serving sewer inspector, told The New York Times, โ€œIt depends on how it was built.
-Some of it was built elliptical.
-Some of it looks like pipe.
-Some of it is square.
-I remember one timeโ€ฆit looked like a catacomb.โ€
+In 2011, Luis Baerga, a long-serving sewer inspector, told The New York Times, โ€œIt depends on how it was built… I remember one timeโ€ฆit looked like a catacomb.โ€ย

 The Subway

-New York Cityโ€™s subway features around 450 miles of electrified underground track and 275 fully-underground train stations, as well as 2000 track switches.
-The deepest station, at 180 feet below ground level, is the 191st Street stop on the 1 trainโ€”though many are much closer to the surface.
-The subwayโ€™s proximity to both sewer and water mains makes it vulnerable to breaks, which can cause flooding and shut down train service for the duration of the fix.
+New York Cityโ€™s subway features around 450 miles of electrified underground track and 275 fully-underground train stations.
+It also includes 2000 track switches.
+The deepest station, at 180 feet below ground level, is the 191st Street stop on the 1 train.
+Many are much closer to the surface.
+The subwayโ€™s proximity to both sewer and water mains makes it vulnerable to breaks, which can cause flooding and shut down train service for the duration of the fix.ย

 Gas Pipes

 There are 6,302 miles of natural gas pipe underground in New York City, typically buried at a depth of fewer than thirty feet.
 Natural gas arrives in the city via interstate pipelines.
-It then goes into one of six โ€œcity gatesโ€ or metering stations, from which itโ€™s piped through 400,000 service pipes to either a generating station or an โ€œarea gas regulating station,โ€ where the pressure is reduced for delivery to homes and businesses.
-Approximately 65% of heating and cooking in the city is powered by natural gas, as is 98% of electricity produced by in-city power plants.
+It then goes into one of six โ€œcity gatesโ€ or metering stations.
+Then, it moves through 400,000 service pipes to either a generating station or an โ€œarea gas regulating station.โ€ The stations reduce pressure for delivery to homes and businesses.
+Natural gas accounts for approximately 65% of the city’s heating and cooling.ย

 Steam Pipes